 - CONFIDENTIAL INFORMATION

 - Non-Use and Non-Disclosure.
-Both parties shall: (i) stringently protect the confidentiality of all Confidential Information and, (ii) not disclose Confidential Information to any third party, except as needed in connection with the performance of its obligations under this Agreement to the benefit of the Disclosing Party, and even then only to third parties that have signed a non-disclosure agreement containing provisions substantially as protective as the terms of this Agreement, and (iii) will not use, copy, or modify Confidential Information except as authorized for the benefit of the Disclosing Party.
+Both parties shall: (i) stringently protect the confidentiality of all Confidential Information and, (ii) not disclose Confidential Information to any third party, except as needed in connection with the performance of its obligations under this Agreement to the benefit of the Disclosing Party, and even then only to third parties that have signed a non-disclosure agreement containing provisions substantially similar to and at least as protective as the terms of this Agreement, and (iii) will not use, copy, or modify Confidential Information except as authorized for the benefit of the Disclosing Party.
 A party may disclose the other party’s Confidential Information if required by law so long as the other party is given prompt written notice prior to disclosure and the party assists in obtaining an order protecting Confidential Information from public disclosure.